Safeguarding and Safety for Visitors

 In some cases, there may be a legitimate reason why a family has to drive to school however, parking on the school site is limited and parents must use the one-way system.
 If you need to visit the Academy during the day please use the car park and not drive up to the main office.
 Please adhere to all the traffic signs on site.

-Before taking any photographs on site permission must be sought from either the Principal or Site Manager.
+Before taking any photographs on site permission must be sought from either the Principal or Business Manager.

 Safeguarding on site